 Eyes Wide Open

-But a journal is not like a journey in that it really doesn’t have a destination.
 Maybe it is unsuitable for a pilot, whose life is determined by destinations, to keep a journal with no place to go.
 That is the dilemma of time, the paradox of past, present and future.
 My journal should be in the present, coming from the past and heading somewhere in the future.
 I wish I knew where I was going, but at least I know where I have been.

-Life is so unlike flying.
-When flying, I always know where I am going.
-I don’t necessarily know where I am or how to get back to where I started, but I always know where I am going.
-I have said many times that I have never truly been lost.
-How could I be lost if I knew where I was going?
 Have you been there?
-Have you ever flown, shrouded in mist and surrounded by thunderstorms, low over a rainforest that goes on as far as the eye can see, while trying to get to a distant clearing in the forest represented by an imaginary place in your mind.
-No matter how ethereal that place seems, you always know that it indeed exists and that you will find your designated clearing in the forest if you keep your eyes wide open.
+Have you ever flown low over a rainforest, shrouded in mist and surrounded by thunderstorms, that goes on as far as the eye can see while trying to get to a distant clearing in the forest represented by an imaginary place in your mind?
+No matter how ethereal that place seems, you always know it exists and will find your designated clearing in the forest if you keep your eyes open.

 Cessna C208B-EX Seaplane beached on a remote island in the Philippines.